kosli-dev/cli/docs.kosli.com/content/getting_started/installation.md

 The `--api-token` and `--owner` flags are used in every `kosli` CLI command.
 Rather than retyping these every time you run `kosli`, you can set them as environment variables.

-Capitalize the words in the flag, replacing dashes with underscores, and add the `KOSLI_` prefix.
-For example, `--api-token` becomes `KOSLI_API_TOKEN`.
+The owner is the name of the organization you intend to use - it is either your private organization, which has exactly the same name as your GitHub username, or a shared orgnazation (if you created or have been invited to one).

-By setting the environment variables,
+By setting the environment variables:
 ```shell {.command}
 export KOSLI_API_TOKEN=abcdefg
 export KOSLI_OWNER=cyber-dojo